danlule-sketch/NanoHIV-DB/README.md

 3. Remove host DNA using Removehost.
 This requires downloading the human reference genome either via https://github.com/jiangweiyao/SanitizeMe or directly through the Linux command wget ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/technical/reference/human_g1k_v37.fasta.gz
 4. Read quality filtering using NanoQ
 5. Consensus polishing using Medaka
-6. Read mapping back to the polished HIV genome using Minimap2
+6. Read mapping back to the polished HIV genome using Minimap2 to produce BAM files for further analysis.
 7. HIV drug resistance analysis using SierraPy, a standalone installation
-8. Codon frequency analysis using SierraPy built-in algorithm
+8. Codon frequency analysis using SierraPy built-in algorithm for use with the Stanford HIVdb-web
 9. Automated HIV subtype query, phylogenetic analysis, and reporting
 10. The pipeline is containerised using Docker to ensure reproducibility.